 This unique tour allows you to see and get personal with these prey birds in the hospital wards.
 The hospital also acts as an on-site museum that explains the history of falconry.
 You are allowed to touch and hold the birds and feed them in the presence of a pet.

 It is common knowledge that Abu Dhabi is a hot place to be.
 So in order to escape this grinding heat, the place has numerous water parks.
 Yas Waterpark is the best of the lot.
 It is a theme-based park that offers soothing water rides, tube river rides along the world’s first hydromagnetic tornado water rafting ride.

 The park also offers the world’s largest surfable sheet wave and a free-fall speed water slide known as the Jebel Drop.
 If all these are as much of an adrenaline rush, there are dedicating and protecting areas for families and kids.
 The water park has its own restaurants, cafés, and shops that cater to all the tourists.

 Emirates Park Zoo

-The Emirates Park Zoo is a treat to wildlife lovers.
+The Emirates Park Zoo is a treat for wildlife lovers.
 Families with small children can have a fun day at the zoo.
-The zoo is home to a lot of animals including tigers, elephants, giraffes, zebras, Siberian bear and also rare white tigers.
-There is a dedicated primate section that has different types of monkeys, a flamingo park and a sea lion enclosure.
+The zoo is home to a lot of animals including tigers, elephants, giraffes, zebras, Siberian bears, and rare white tigers.
+There is a dedicated primate section that has different types of monkeys, a flamingo park, and a sea lion enclosure.
 Domestic breeds of animals can be fed in presence of guides.